wenjiegit/Bull-Live-Encoder/README.md

 Bull-Live-Encoder
 =================
 Bull Live Encoder is a tool for pushing rtmp to server,<br/>
-which supports H264 + AAC or H264 + MP3 and supports ingest from camera or desktop or some windows.<br/>
+which supports H264 + AAC or H264 + MP3 and supports ingest from camera or desktop or some windows or other.<br/>
 similar tools : obs or flash media live encoder.<br/>
 <br/>
 Blog: BLE(http://wenjiegit.github.io/Bull-Live-Encoder/)<br/>